a-n-rose/Python-Sound-Tool/README.md

 ## Requirements

 * CPU
-    - Python 3.6 (specifically 3.6.9, but other versions should probably work)
+    - Python 3 (Python 3.6.9 and 3.8.2 for sure work, but other versions should as well)
     - Linux users: ensure libsndfile1 pre-installed: `sudo apt-get install libsndfile1`

 * GPU (what worked on my Ubuntu 18.04 and 20.04 machine (specfically KDE Neon 18.04 and 20.04))